grant-warkentin/db_blog/README.md

-#DB_Dlog
+# DB_Dlog
 This Project is built the LAMP Stack via docker as defined below.

 I have modified the /www root directory with html forms and php scripts to resemble a blog/discussion board.
-A database has been added with the following tables -users
+A database has been added with the following tables:
+-users
 -posts
 -comments
 -categories
 -tags
 -postTags

-##Installation
+## Installation

 Make sure you have docker on your machine and are in a Linux environment.